UPPS 04.04.55 - Recognition of Faculty and Staff Organizations

 Reviewers of this UPPS include the following:

-Position Section University Attorney August 1 E10Y Director, LBJ Student Center August 1 E10Y Chair, Faculty Senate August 1 E10Y Chair, Staff Council August 1 E10Y
+Position Section Vice President for University Administration August 1 E10Y Vice President for Finance and Support Services August 1 E10Y Chair, Faculty Senate August 1 E10Y Chair, Staff Council August 1 E10Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.